 1. Color temperature of natural light – how to adjust it

-Find out more about setting your color temperature: What is white balance and does it matter?
+Further reading on setting color temperature in photography: What is white balance and does it matter?

 The color temperature of natural light is affected by: